-We have maintained our leading market position despite a highly competitive market with approximately 218 ISPs in Taiwan.
+We have maintained our leading market position despite operating in a highly competitive market with approximately 222 ISPs in Taiwan.
+As of December 31, 2014, approximately 83.5% of our broadband customers were also HiNet subscribers, using HiNet as their ISP.
 We expect the competitive conditions currently prevailing in the internet service provider market to continue to intensify.